 To motivate our investigation into whether stronger fairness guarantees can be achieved by providing the algorithm with richer information, in \Cref{sec:freq}, we consider a model where the online algorithm has access to \emph{frequency predictions} (i.e., for each agent and value, a predictor tells us the frequency with which this value will appear among the agents' valuations for items that will arrive).
-This is motivated by similar notions in the online knapsack \citep{im2021onlineknapsack}, online bin packing \citep{angelopoulos2023binpacking}, and online matching \citep{mehta2007adwords} literature.
-Here, we prove a general result: any \emph{share-based} fairness notion that can be achieved by an offline algorithm in the single-shot setting\footnote{Some examples studied in the literature include \emph{round robin share} (RRS) \citep{conitzer2017fairpublic,gourves2021pickingsequenceshare}, \emph{minimum EFX share} (MXS) \citep{caragiannis2025newfairnessconceptsallocating}, and $\left(\frac{3}{4} + \frac{3}{3836} \right)$-MMS \citep{akrami2024mms}.} can also be achieved by an online algorithm with frequency predictions---we constructively design a meta-algorithm that gives this guarantee.
+This is motivated by similar notions in the online knapsack \cite{im2021onlineknapsack}, online bin packing \cite{angelopoulos2023binpacking}, and online matching \cite{mehta2007adwords} literature.
+Here, we prove a general result: any \emph{share-based} fairness notion that can be achieved by an offline algorithm in the single-shot setting\footnote{Some examples studied in the literature include \emph{round robin share} (RRS) \cite{conitzer2017fairpublic,gourves2021pickingsequenceshare}, \emph{minimum EFX share} (MXS) \cite{caragiannis2025newfairnessconceptsallocating}, and $\left(\frac{3}{4} + \frac{3}{3836} \right)$-MMS \cite{akrami2024mms}.} can also be achieved by an online algorithm with frequency predictions---we give an online algorithm that achieves the same share guarantee.
 In particular, this implies that the currently best known $\left( \frac{3}{4} + \frac{3}{3836} \right)$-MMS approximation guarantee can also be obtained in our setting using frequency predictions for any number of agents, thereby improving on the (tight) $0.5$-MMS guarantee under normalized valuations established by \citet{zhou2023icml_mms_chores}.
-We extend this framework to show that it is possible to achieve EFX for two agents, and complement this by showing that for three or more agents, any positive approximation is still impossible.
+We also show that that EFX can be achieved for two agents, and complement this by showing that for three or more agents, no positive approximation to EFX is possible.
 In Section~\ref{subsec:noisy-frequency-predictions}, we provide a learning-augmented variant: when the predicted multisets are noisy, the guarantee degrades smoothly with an explicit instantiation error parameter.